-There is a wide array of benchmarking applications for the Windows ecosystem of which most are free.
-Before using any of the benchmarking software listed in this article, make sure nothing else is running on your computer.
-Running user applications and processes can slow down the benchmark and change the results.
-In this article, we’ll look at a few benchmarking software applications you can use to test the performance of your Windows PC.
+There is a wide array of benchmarking applications for the Windows ecosystem, most of which are free.
+Before using any of the benchmarking software listed in this article, ensure that nothing else is running on your computer.
+User applications and processes that are running can slow down the benchmark and alter the results.
+In this article, we’ll explore a few benchmarking software applications that you can use to test the performance of your Windows PC.

 Option 1: Using Performance Monitor

 Every Windows distribution has this handy built-in diagnostics tool.
 You can use Performance Monitor to view performance either in real-time or from a log file.
-You can also configure how the results are outputted so you can analyze the results.
+You can also configure how the results are output so you can analyze the results.

 - Press the Windows Key + R on your keyboard and type “perfmon /report”.